-Straffe Hendrik, a smart little brewery located in the centre of Bruges, produces zippy, refreshing ales.
+Straffe Hendrik, a smart little Belgian brewery located in the centre of Bruges, produces zippy, refreshing ales.
 Their Blond is a light and tangy pale ale, whereas the Bruin is a classic brown ale with a full body.

-Made by the Trappist monks of Forges-les-Chimay in southern Belgium, Chimay beers are widely regarded as being amongst the best in the world.
+Made by the Trappist monks of Forges-les-Chimay in southern Belgium, Chimay beers are widely regarded as being among the best in the world.
 Of the several brews they produce, these two are the most readily available, fruity and strong, deep in body, and somewhat spicy with a hint of nutmeg and thyme.

 Produced in the Ardennes, this distinctive beer is instantly recognizable by the red-hooded gnome (or chouffe) which adorns its label.
 It's a refreshing pale ale with a hint of coriander and it leaves a peachy aftertaste.